moves-rwth/storm/getting-started.md

 ./storm --prism die.pm --prop "R{\"coin_flips\"}=?
 [F s=7]"
 ```

 `storm` tells us that -- on average -- we will have to flip our fair coin 11/3 times.
+Note that we had to escape the quotes around the reward model name in the property string.
+If the property is placed within a file, there is no need to escape them.

 ### Example 2 (Analysis of a PRISM model of an asynchronous leader election protocol)